datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 # Release notes for OpsCenter 6.8.23
 16 Jan 2023

+:warning: There's a known bug when enabling `posturl` causing OpsCenter failure to load properly.
+Users relying on this feature are recommended to use `6.8.20` or wait for the upcoming `6.8.24` which will address this issue.

 ## 6.8.23 OpsCenter Core
 * Added stomp-setup-timeout to the address.yaml config options with a default of 30 seconds.
   This resolves issues around initializing agent stomp connections.